Uchennaore/simple_shell/README.md

 ## Task 10
 Simple shell 1.0 +
 Implement the builtin command `cd`:
-- Changes the current directory
+- Changes the current directory of the process.